russellballestrini/opencompletion/README.rst

 - For Google Gemini Flash 8B, send a message with ``gemini-flash-8b`` and include your prompt.
 - For Google Gemini Pro, send a message with ``gemini-pro`` and include your prompt.
 - For Twitter/X AI Grok, send a message with ``grok-beta`` and include your prompt.
-- For vLLM Hermes, send a message with ``vllm/hermes-llama-3`` and include your prompt.
+- For vLLM Hermes, send a message with ``vllm/hermes`` and include your prompt.
+- For Ollama Hermes, send a message with ``ollama/hermes`` and include your prompt.
 - For Dall-e-3, send a message with ``dall-e-3`` and include your prompt.

 The system will process your message and provide a response from the selected language model.